Bayesian Neural Network Surrogates for Bayesian Optimization of Carbon Capture and Storage Operations: Results

 Figure \ref{fig15} presents the evolution of the hypervolume measure at each iteration, representing the hypervolume of the current set of all non-dominated solutions found up to that point.
-The characteristic behavior of hypervolume curves is evident: an initially low value, followed by a rapid increase in early iterations and eventually a plateau where improvements become marginal.
-Among all models, GP demonstrated the best overall performance, both in terms of average hypervolume and maximum values reached.
+The characteristic behavior of the hypervolume curves is evident: an initially low value, followed by a rapid increase during the early iterations and eventually a plateau where improvements become marginal.
+Among the models tested, GP achieved the highest average hypervolum in this benchmark.
 In contrast, all other models plateau at significantly lower values.
 Regarding convergence speed, GP, Ensemble and NUTS converge more rapidly, whereas Dropout, MCMC and DKL exhibit slower convergence on average.

+To complement the hypervolume-based comparison, Figures \ref{fig:case2_f1f2} and \ref{fig:case2_f2f4} show projected views of the evaluated solutions and the final projected fronts for two representative objective pairs.
+These plots are not meant to replace the hypervolume metric, but rather to provide an intuitive view of the trade-off structure captured by the optimization process.

+Figure \ref{fig:case2_f1f2} highlights the expected tension between trapping-related performance and total sequestration capacity.
+The projected fronts illustrate that increasing $f_2$ generally comes at the expense of lower values of $f_1$, reflecting the underlying trade-off between aggressive injection-driven storage and more conservative, safety-oriented operating conditions.
+The evaluated points also show that most models progressively concentrate their search near the final projected front, indicating that BO is able to identify and refine the relevant trade-off region over time.

+In contrast, Figure \ref{fig:case2_f2f4} shows that total sequestration and NPV are much more closely aligned.
+The projected fronts lie along a relatively narrow band, indicating that improvements in stored CO$_2$ volume are generally accompanied by improved economic performance under the present simplified NPV formulation.
+This helps explain why the second and fourth objectives exhibit similar behavior in several of the supplementary diagnostics, and why the main multi-objective distinction in this case is driven more strongly by the trade-off between sequestration-oriented and safety-oriented objectives than by a direct conflict between sequestration and profitability.

+Objective-wise best-value tables and convergence plots for Case Study 2 are retained in Appendix A only as supplementary diagnostic material.